CS5520FeinbergFall2023/group-project-group-5/README.md

 - public Image splitComponent(Image image, Channel channel) throws IllegalArgumentException
     - Get one certain channel of the image (result in one colored image) by calling image.channelSplit(channel).

-- public Image blur(Image image) throws IllegalArgumentException
+- public Image blur(Image image, float percentage, Axis splitAxis) throws IllegalArgumentException
     - Split the image with the given percentage and axis, and blur the first image by using the blur matrix in image.filtering(blur)
         ```
         {{0.0625f, 0.125f, 0.0625f},